 Knowing common SEO lingo is the first step towards improving your SEO game.
 You can’t efficiently improve your SEO if you don’t know the basics.
 So, think of this post as your go-to SEO terms definition list.

-Knowing the lingo is honestly the first step towards improving your SEO game.
-You can’t efficiently improve your SEO if you don’t know the basics.
-So think of this post as your go to SEO terms definition list.
-Below we’ve created a giant list of all the SEO terms you need to know.
-We’ve identified, listed, defined, and hopefully provided some context for the most commonly used SEO terms to help you learn the basics and keep up with the industry’s language.
+Below, we’ve created a giant list of all the SEO terms you NEED to know.
+We’ve identified, defined, and hopefully provided some context for the most commonly used SEO terms to help you learn the basics and keep up with the industry’s language.

-This SEO terms definition list is full of terms that as a blogger, you should know.
-They’re important for growing you blog and understanding how SEO is important for you as an Influencer specifically.
-We’ve mostly included terms specifically related to SEO and efficient blogging, but we also threw in a couple terms related to the Influencer industry that we think are helpful for bloggers as well.
+Knowing these SEO terms is important for growing your blog and understanding how SEO is important for you as an Influencer specifically.
+We’ve included terms specifically related to SEO and efficient blogging, but we also threw in a couple terms related to the Influencer industry – terms that we think are helpful for bloggers as well.

 So with that, let’s get into the list of SEO terms Influencers should know and understand in order to grow their blog.